Neutralizing antibody: Broadly neutralizing antibodies

 bNAbs have been initially found in HIV patients.
 However, they are quite rare: an in situ screening study showed that only 1% of all patients develop bNAbs against HIV. bNABs can neutralize a wide range of virus strains by binding to conserved regions of the virus surface proteins that are unable to mutate because they are functionally essential for the virus replication.
 Most binding sites of bNAbs against HIV are on HIV's exposed surface antigen, the envelope (Env) protein (a trimer composed of gp120 and gp41 subunits).
 These site include the CD4 binding site or the gp41-gp120 interface.
 Los Alamos National Laboratory's HIV Databases is a comprehensive resource that has a wealth of information about HIV sequences, bNAbs, and more.

 Additionally, bNAbs have been found for other viruses including influenza, hepatitis C, dengue and West Nile virus.

 Research

 Preliminary research is conducted to identify and test bNAbs against HIV-1. bNAbs are used in research to rationally design vaccines to stimulate production of bNAbs and immunity against viruses.
 No antigen that triggers bNAb production in animal models or humans is known.

+Bispecific antibodies (bsAb) against HIV-1 are also currently being studied.
+One example of such an antibody binds bind both HIV-1 Env and the CD4 receptor and this seems to allow it to have enhanced ability to neutralise HIV-1 as well as an enhanced neutralisation breadth.